Skip to main content

 • Metered metric: Customers are charged based on exactly how much of a feature they use within a specific billing period.
 The usage resets to zero each cycle and customers pay only for what they use in that period.
 For example, a metric that calculates usage based on the number of API calls placed in a month.

-• Recurring metric: Customers are charged for a usage that persists across billing periods.
+• Recurring metric: Customers are charged for usage that persists across billing periods.
 The usage accumulates or remains steady until modified.
 For example, a metric that calculates usage as the total storage space utilized.

 3. Decide the aggregation type and aggregation field